edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 * *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/6.html, demonstrate it, explain it*
 * *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/7.html, demonstrate it, explain it*
 * *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/8.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/9.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/10.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/11.html, demonstrate it, explain it*

-* *slack the code from 8.html to students*
+* *slack the code from 11.html to students*

 ### 2. Partners do (10 minutes)

-* *if you haven't already slack the code from 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/8.html to students*
+* *if you haven't already slack the code from 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/11.html to students*

 >go over the code with your partners.
 Explain every line to each other